 For all of us, the outcome is unknown.
 Will there be a depression?
 Will the loss of life deeply impact how we can lead our lives?
 Will we see or want different things when we get to resume?

-We don’t know.
-We are still in the surrender.
-We will be transformed by this.
+We don’t know, Are still in the surrender and will be transformed by this.

 Watch how and who you are being.
 It’s the best preparation for what is to come.